 This is the thinnest and lightest MacBook Pro yet, and for that it feels right at home in our backpack – that is, assuming we don’t forget it’s even there.
 (Trust us, it has happened during this review, and it was horrifying.)

 That Apple managed to craft a laptop this thin and still maintain top-firing stereo speakers, with deep and rich sound no less, should be commended when most other laptop makers just go for down-firing speakers.
 Instead, where speakers would normally go on an Ultrabook, Apple has placed intake fans that draw cool air in and spit it out the back just beneath the hinge.

 Sure, the laptop heats up still right around that area, but said heat is far away from the more sensitive parts of your lap and far less dramatic than with previous models.

 As for how Apple managed to make the MacBook Pro this thin, a key culprit is the laptop’s new keyboard with Apple’s 2nd generation butterfly mechanism, introduced in last year’s model.
 The improved actuation device doesn’t make the keys sit any more flush with the keyboard deck than they already were last year, but rather vastly improves the tactile feel of typing.

-Feedback is much more forceful this time around, though the key travel doesn’t feel as if it’s changed much, which is the point ultimately.
-The keys are large enough so as not to miss given the lack of travel, though we’re not fans of the Escape key being relegated to the Touch Bar – something we’ve accidentally pressed more than once – and the tight positioning of the up and down arrow keys.
+Feedback is much more tactile this time around, though the key travel doesn’t seem to have changed much, which is the point ultimately.
+The keys are large enough so as not to miss given the lack of travel, though we don’t like the Escape key being placed on the touch bar – something we’ve accidentally pressed more than once – and the tight positioning of the up and down arrow keys.